Tours & Events

 Since 1987, an annual tradition on the Rochester campus.
 With our webcam, you can view, learn about – and help name – these fast-flying raptors.

 Atop the Plummer Building on our campus in Rochester, Minnesota, is a 56-bell carillon.
-It is one of the largest instruments of its kind and the only carillon at a medical center.
+See live recitals via our webcam and enjoy a film that takes you up to the bell tower!

 Distinguished scholars offer in-depth presentations on the milestones of medical history.